pnlbwh/mri2mrs/README.md

 If you use our software in your research, please cite as below:

-Tashrif Billah, Isaiah Norton, and Ofer Pasternak, Combining diffusion MRI and MRS, https://github.com/pnlbwh/mri2mrs, 2018, DOI: 10.5281/zenodo.2576656
+Billah, Tashrif; Norton, Isaiah; Pasternak, Ofer; Combining diffusion MRI and MRS, https://github.com/pnlbwh/mri2mrs, 2018, DOI: 10.5281/zenodo.2576656

-# Installation instruction
+# Installation

 You need a Linux workstation to install and run the `mri2mrs` command line module.